epfl-ada/ada-2025-project-othertagada/docs/index.md

 | **panichistory** | Political/Neutral |

 # How it played out
 Here is an overview of how the Gamergate events unraveled.
 Use the slider to navigate.
-Look at 2014-12-18 for a fun example, which gives a glimpse at the magnitude of the drama !
+Look at the week of Dec 15, 2014 for a fun example, which gives a glimpse at the magnitude of the drama just after its peak !

 <div class="center_div">